 How many people really impress you?
 If you’re like most people, not many.
 But even the most jaded among us will be impressed with what Andree Cazabon has done.
 There are some shocking things to be told about her time as a 13-year-old street kid, about her drug addiction, and about some of the horrible things that have happened to her.
 The fact that she has recovered, gone to university, and now works in the film industry may raise the odd eyebrow.
 There must be more to this story; otherwise, why write about her?
 Well, Andree has done something truly courageous—she has gone back to her painful past, mulled it over, and realized that she has something to say about it.

-A few years ago, Andree got the opportunity to make a short film called Letters to a Street Child.
-It was a story about a young girl from a safe suburban home who leaves, becomes addicted to glue, and finally is sent off to a treatment centre by her parents.
+A few years ago, Andree got the opportunity to make a short film called, Letters To A Street Child.
+It was a story about a young girl from a safe, suburban home who leaves, becomes addicted to glue, and finally is sent off to a treatment centre by her parents.
 In the beginning, she passed this story off as fiction.
 And why not?
 Who wants to blab about any part of their past, especially one as difficult as that?
 But she couldn’t quite do it.
 She realized that she was in a unique position to explore the issue of drugs and street kids.
 So she did.
-And the documentary No Quick Fix was born.
+And the documentary, No Quick Fix was born.

-The No Quick Fix cross country tour, sponsored by The National Film Board of Canada in partnership with Canada’s Youth Employment Strategy, has scheduled stops in Montreal, Halifax, Vancouver, Kelowna, Calgary, Edmonton, Regina, Winnipeg, Sudbury, North Bay, Ottawa and Quebec City.
+The No Quick Fix cross-country tour, sponsored by The National Film Board of Canada, in partnership with Canada’s Youth Employment Strategy has scheduled stops in Montreal, Halifax, Vancouver, Kelowna, Calgary, Edmonton, Regina, Winnipeg, Sudbury, North Bay, Ottawa, and Quebec City.

-Art images by Linsai O
+Art images by Faze’s Linsai O